 The great national parks of the west call to the adventurer in each of us, inviting us to explore their untamed magnificent beauty.

-From the granite cliffs of Yosemite and the bubbling pools of Yellowstone to the arid vastness of Death Valley and the volcanic heights of Haleakala, the parks of Western USA offer diverse landscapes, each one unique in its own spectacular way.
+From the granite cliffs of Yosemite and the bubbling pools of Yellowstone to the arid vastness of Death Valley and the volcanic heights of Haleakala, the western US and West Coast parks offer diverse landscapes, each one unique in its own spectacular way.

-One of the best things to do in Yellowstone is to observe wildlife like bears and bison.
+One of the best things to do in Yellowstone is to observe wildlife like bear and bison.
 Just keep in mind that the animals are wild and always stay at a safe distance.

 But there are also stinky bubbling mud pots and the Grand Prismatic Hot Spring.
 The wild colors in the hot spring are actually made by heat-loving microorganisms.
 Finally, don’t miss the jaw-dropping Grand Canyon of the Yellowstone.